tpalko/dbup-downtown/README.md

 ## Future development

-* support database engines other than sqlite
+* support databases other than sqlite
 * some better installation (node-wrapper script in /usr/local/bin)
 * better input validation
+* maybe some non-action reporting/status commands
+* -h for help